brockfanning/sdg-indicators/_translations/footer.md

 translation_id: footer
 en:
   about-heading: "About"
-  about-text: "This is the official website of the United States of America used for providing information on the U.S. National Statistics for the U.N.
+  about-text: "This is the official website of Jamaica used for providing information on the Jamaican National Statistics for the U.N.
 Sustainable Development Goals.
-It is developed in collaboration with the US Office of Management and Budget, Office of Information and Regulatory Affairs: the US Department of State, Office of International Organizations; the US General Services Administration; and the US Office of Science and Technology Policy."
+It is developed in collaboration with the Statistical Institute of Jamaica; and the, Mona School of Business &amp; Management, UWI."
   contact-heading: "Contact"
   contact-text: "For content questions, <br>Email: SDGs@omb.eop.gov <br>For site functionality, <br>Email: datagov@gsa.gov"
 es: